svpcom/wfb-ng/README.md

  - Wifibroadcast allows you to use several low cost receivers in parallel and combine their data to increase probability of correct data reception.
 This so-called software diversity allows you to use identical receivers to improve relieability as well as complementary receivers (think of one receiver with an omnidirectional antenna covering 360° and several directional antennas for high distance all working in parallel)

- - Wifibroadcast uses Forward Error Correction to archive a high reliability at low bandwidth requirements.
+ - Wifibroadcast uses Forward Error Correction to achieve a high reliability at low bandwidth requirements.
 It is able to repair lost or corrupted packets at the receiver.